 EEOICPA stands for the Energy Employees Occupational Illness Compensation Program Act, which was created in 2001.
 Congress enacted this program but intentionally underestimated how many people would need assistance.
 They projected the program would cost $120 million annually to compensate over 3,000 people.
 However, there has been over $12 billion spent to compensate more than 50,000 workers.
 Parker’s wife filed her claim in 2003 and 2009, both of which were denied.
 In 2015, it was finally approved retroactively, but she had not recouped any of the expenses she had to pay under her own insurance plan, which was an 80/20 one.

 Unfortunately, obtaining benefits through the Energy Employees Occupational Illness Compensation Program Act is not an easy process.
 To be sure, doing so without the help of a legal professional could put an applicant at risk of being denied the benefits that they truly deserve.
 That being said, understanding eligibility requirements and the application process can be difficult for anyone who is not familiar with the system.

 Ultimately, if you are hoping to pursue a claim through the EEOICPA, we urge you to reach out to a skilled professional with specific experience in this complex area.
-Do not put your chances of receiving benefits at risk; contact a dedicated professional who can help you throughout each step of the process.
+Do not put your chances of receiving benefits at risk; especially with the incredible benefits offered by an energy workers compensation program.
+Contact a dedicated professional who can help you throughout each step of the process.

 Do You Need Help with a Claim?